andydlindsay/lectures/w08d01/README.md

 - Jest is the framework we use to run our tests
 - Helps us manipulate the DOM, render our React elements when using external libraries, and gives us a way to see our code coverage
-- Readily available in create-react-app, so no need to configure
+- Readily available in `create-react-app`, so no need to configure

 - `npm run test` will start Jest in watch mode and run the tests
-- `npm run test -- --coverage` will start Jest in watch mode and show your coverage status after each test
+- `npm run test -- --coverage` will start Jest in watch mode and show the coverage status after each test

 #### JestDOM

-- JestDOM is a set of matchers (like `.toHaveClass()` or `.toBeVisible()`) to help you target elements in the DOM to facilitate your testing
+- JestDOM is a set of matchers (like `.toHaveClass()` or `.toBeVisible()`) to help target elements in the DOM

 #### DOM Testing Library